stibbs1998/my-setup/README.md

-# My Setup
+# Setup Repo

-a;slkdjfa;lkdsjfalk;sdj
-This repo contains my vim-configuration, Python/R setups, and potentially more so I can move from machine to machine.
+My vim setup, as well as Python and other packages necessary.